dev-yakuza/react_image_font/README.md

 npm start
 ```

-after typescripting the test server, open the browser and go to `http://localhost:3000/`. you can see `Hello World!` on the screen.
+after starting the test server, open the browser and go to `http://localhost:3000/`. you can see `Hello World!` on the screen.

 stop the dev server, and execute the command below to buidl React project.